AnkitBhamu/netflix-ui/Learnings.md

 23. for transition to work its initial class must be there otherwise it will be glitch.

 24. navigating to same comp does not cause re-mounting

+25. The default value of flex-shrink of a flex item is 1, which means the card\_\_content should be able to shrink as much as it wants to.
+Surprisingly, the result is not what we expected!

+26. min-width: 0px; very important property for solving the above problem.

+27. div's by default widt is 100% of its parent but for inline block its equal to its content width.

+The flexbox algorithm refuses to shrink a child below its minimum size.